SMALL POX SCARE OVER

 In October, a young boy, David Ives, contracted smallpox on a train.
 Ives attended Welch School, and it spread to another seven or eight people.
 On 15 October, smallpox appeared on campus when a worker at Margaret Hall was diagnosed and immediately quarantined.
 Nothing more was seen until 3 November, when a student, C.S.
 Beach, became sick, and his friend, C.F.
 Hutchinson, was also under suspicion.
 On 6 November, they went to the pest house.
 Then there was a small pop: one case on 7 November, one on 8 November, two on 9 November, and one under suspicion.
 All were soon confirmed as smallpox and quarantined by 11 November.
 The city physician, Dr. C.A.
 Aplin, also sent three cases to the college pest house, even though those people had no connection to the college.

 The last case in Ames was confirmed on 13 November, but Tilden’s report made it clear he wasn’t happy how the city acted, sending its sick to the college pest house.
-Tilden had only been on the job only six weeks when the outbreak hit, and at the time, student hospital fees were optional, resulting in poor funding for the college’s health services.
+Tilden had been on the job for only six weeks when the outbreak hit, and at the time, student hospital fees were optional, resulting in poor funding for the college’s health services.

 On the city side, local law required the fumigation of an infected person’s residence to prevent further spread.
 The Zimmerman, McKimm, and East Parker boarding houses were where some cases originated, and Tilden states that in the latter two, only the infecteds’ rooms were fumigated — both generated three smallpox cases each.
 To control the spread, Tilden oversaw the fumigation of boarding houses.
 “It might be well to say that the city physician did not perform his duties in this respect,” he wrote in his report.
 “In all houses where the disease developed, all student roomers and boarders were immediately ordered to the Hospital and vaccinated as far as it was in our power”.